How Coupler.io’s Analytical Engine Powers Verified AI Calculations

 How the Analytical Engine works

-Just to remind you that the Analytical Engine does not require any actions from your side.
+The Analytical Engine does not require any actions from your side.
 Its functionality is available out of the box when you use Coupler.io with AI.
+The process has four steps.

 2. Write SQL.
 You ask a question in plain language.
 The AI translates it into a structured SQL query.
 This is a translation task, not a calculation task, and LLMs handle it reliably.
+The SQL still gets written.
+You are just not the one writing it.
+The query is visible and editable in Coupler.io’s SQL transformations field, so you can review the analytical logic before acting on the results.

 AI should interpret, not calculate